Name: | Amanda Wang |

 I read some more recent papers on several possible directions to explore for the summer.
 I mostly focused on a paper proving NP-hardness for computing full Bayesian updates to agent beliefs in a slightly relaxed setting.
 This paper actually proved a stronger claim (PSPACE-hardness) and used a reduction from 3-SAT which was a little convoluted.
 Filip found an earlier paper by the same authors proving NP-hardness for the same problem using a reduction from VERTEX-COVER, which was much neater.
 We hope to use a similar reduction to show NP-hardness for determining if a given network permits truth learning under some (equivalently, a best-case) decision ordering.

 This week I worked on constructing a reduction to show NP-hardness.
-Early in the week, Rhett suggested a revised version of the statement for the decision problem, which omitted the use of a family of graphs for the asymptotic part the definition and instead just asked if the learning rate could be lower bounded by some fixed threshold.
+Early in the week, Rhett suggested a revised version of the statement for the decision problem, which omitted the use of a family of graphs for the asymptotic part the definition.
 This proved to be the right claim to formulate the reduction with, and later in the week, Filip proposed a reduction from 3-SAT.
-His reduction gave a construction for a digraph that encoded variable assignments by placing double edges between nodes representing variables and their negations.
-This meant the best-case ordering on the digraph would result in either the variable having a better chance of correctly predicting the ground truth (x = 1), or its negation having the higher probability (x = 0).
-Each clause was then represented by a single clause node, with incoming edges from each of the nodes corresponding to the literals in the clause.
-The idea was that this would give clause nodes that weren't satisfied a lower probability of predicting the ground truth, which would hopefully correspond to a lower network learning rate if the formula wasn't satisfiable.
+His reduction gave a construction for a digraph that encoded variable assignments.
+Each clause was then represented by a single clause node, which were connected to literal nodes in such a way so that clauses that weren't satisfied had a lower probability of predicting the ground truth, which would hopefully correspond to a lower network learning rate if the formula wasn't satisfiable.

 Filip and I then did a morning of algebra.
-This turned out to not work, because clauses that were satisfied by having all 3 true literals resulted in clause nodes with a substantially (enough) higher probability of predicting correctly than those that were satisfied with just 1 true literal.
-So the best-case non-satisfiable formula did not necessarily have a lower learning rate than the worst-case satisfiable formula, especially as the number of clauses increased.
+This turned out to not work, because the best-case non-satisfiable formula did not necessarily have a lower learning rate than the worst-case satisfiable formula, especially as the number of clauses increased.

 I then spent a day thinking about reductions to other NP-hard problems, like MAX-INDEPENDENTSET or VERTEX-COVER.
 But I felt that neither of these problems were actually easier to work with.
 As far as I know, evaluating the learning rate under the best ordering can't just be boiled down to finding some characterizing property of the network (like size of the largest independent set/clique), and the structure of the VERTEX-COVER reduction in the last paper didn't seem varied enough to give separable learning rates.

 Toward the end of the week, I thought about adjusting Filip's reduction to separate the satisfiable and non-satisfiable learning rates.
-After a little trial and error, I fairly quickly came up with the idea of adding edges between all literals in a clause, as a means of letting the boosted probability of success for any satisfied literal propagate to the other two literals, while letting the increased 'depth' of the graph reduce the gap between the all true and one true cases.
-It wasn't clear that this worked and the probabilities at this point were pretty unmanageable, so I went ahead and had Mathematica grind it out for me.
+After a little trial and error, I fairly quickly came up with an idea.
+It wasn't clear if it worked and the probabilities at this point were pretty unmanageable, so I went ahead and had Mathematica grind it out for me.
 Based on the plots produced, this seemed like it would work for formulas with arbitrarily large number of clauses, although there were still some loose ends to tie up - but overall, I was pretty optimistic that the adjustments I needed to make wouldn't affect the final result too much, and we'd have a working reduction fairly soon!

 I produced a preliminary informal writeup to try to more clearly communicate the reduction with some loose ends resolved.
 Then, Filip and I began working on writing it up more formally.
 This took us the whole week, partly due to the construction being sort of difficult to clearly express and the probabilities being incredibly messy.
 We tried to make things cleaner by using bounds when possible and also fixed some errors I made when initially computing the probabilities.